Babylon Empire Timeline in the Right Order

 Babylon Empire Timeline

-Babylon, or the “Gate of God,” started as a small town along the Euphrates in today’s Iraq.
-As it grew, it became one of the most famous cities of the ancient world.
-Kings like Hammurabi and Nebuchadnezzar II built walls, temples, and palaces.
-Their work turned Babylon into a hub for learning, culture, and trade that lasted for centuries.
+Babylon, meaning the “Gate of God,” began as a modest settlement along the Euphrates River in modern-day Iraq.
+Over time, it evolved into one of the most renowned metropolises of the ancient world.
+Visionary kings like Hammurabi and Nebuchadnezzar II invested in grand construction projects, including massive walls, magnificent temples, and opulent palaces.
+Their efforts transformed Babylon into a vibrant center for learning, culture, and commerce that endured for centuries, cementing its place in the annals of history.

-Babylon started as a small town along the Tigris and Euphrates rivers.
-Around 1894 BCE, the Amorites, a group of nomads, took control.
-They began building the city into a bigger place with homes, temples, and markets.
+The story of Babylon begins as a small town strategically located along the Tigris and Euphrates rivers.
+Around 1894 BCE, the Amorites, a nomadic group, seized control and initiated the city's transformation, constructing homes, sacred temples, and bustling marketplaces.

 Hammurabi Becomes King (1792 BCE)